ShrutiSolani/DSA_Java/README.md

 3. Find Median in a row-wise sorted matrix
 4. Row with max 1s
 5. Sort matrix
-6. Max Area of Rectangle in Histogram
+6. Max Area of Rectangle in Matrix
-7. Max Area of Rectangle in Matrix
+7. Find a specific pair in Matrix
+8. Rotate matrix by 90 degrees Anti-clockwise
+9. Rotate matrix by 90 degrees Clockwise

 ## String